 been segmented as follows:

-- PPI (proton pump inhibitors): Products that reduce the
+- PPIs (proton pump inhibitors): Products that reduce the

 - H2 blockers: Products that reduce or inhibit the secretion

 of gastric acid by binding competitively with histamine to

 - Antiflatulents: Products that help reduce gas buildup and